 Roku's streaming devices offer thousands of channels.
 Having a big selection is usually a good thing, but the chaff outweighs the wheat by a wide margin.
 If you want to get the most out of your Roku, you'll need to find the best channels.
-Whether you want to watch movies, binge TV shows or listen to music, these are the apps that rise above the rest.
+Whether you want to watch movies, binge TV shows or listen to music, these are the best Roku channels to watch.

-Netflix pioneered the art of the marathon TV watching session.
+Netflix pioneered the art of the marathon TV watching session, which earns it an easy inclusion in our list of best Roku channels.
 Whether you want to watch newer hits like Black Mirror, or classics like The A-Team, Netflix has something to suit your tastes.
 Netflix also boasts some of the best-made and well-received original programming, from Marvel tie-ins Daredevil and Jessica Jones, to revivals of popular nostalgic shows like Gilmore Girls: A Year in the Life and Fuller House.